Abdulai Yakubu: Early life and education

 Abdulai was born on 6 May 1929 and lived in Yendi a town in Tamale in the Northern Region of Ghana.
 He attended Tamale Middle Boarding School, where he obtained a Middle School Leaving Certificate and later served as a Traditional ruler and a Farmer before going into Parliament.

 Politics

-He began his political career in 1969 when he became the parliamentary candidate for the NAL to represent his constituency in the Northern Region of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.
+Yakubu began his political career in 1969, when he became the parliamentary candidate for the NAL to represent his constituency in the Northern Region of Ghana prior to the commencement of the 1969 Ghanaian parliamentary election.